 Single-state cultivator, producer and full-service brand fulfillment partner that produces a wide range of products in the Nevada market.
 Public Company A operates a +/- 400,000 square foot greenhouse and 55,000 square foot processing and custom packaging facility, which is capable of producing 140,000 pounds of dry flower per year.
-Public Company A also operates a +/- 25,000 square foot indoor cultivation facility and commercial kitchen.
-The real estate collateral of Public Company A includes a greenhouse and processing facility in Nevada.
+The real estate collateral of Public Company A consists of a greenhouse and processing facility in Nevada.